 A toggle switch or any detector that can simulate a closed SPST switch will work as an input for this circuit.

-Variations of this circuit can be found on the 555 Timer Page, Item 43 at this site.
+The original of this circuit can be found on the 555 Timer Page, Item 43 at this site.

 A similar circuit for a 2 Light Signal can be made with the 4 Photo-Detector With Delayed Release And Bipolar Output Circuit and circuit board.